Childhood, Family & Relationships

 Worrying about not being good enough, pleasing others and fitting in can sometimes increase our unhappiness.
 Often we want to please others, which can feel okay in the moment, but we aren’t accessing and honoring our own wants and needs.
 Discovering what you want is a part of our work, as well as saying no when you want and setting healthy boundaries with others.

 Our work can help you to move forward in building a healthier relationship with yourself and others.
 All relationships involve stress; couples disagree and fight.
 Friends and families have falling outs.
-In learning more about yourself and what makes you tick, you will communicate more effectively with others and your partner.
+In learning more about yourself, you will communicate more effectively with others and your partner.
 Looking into the past and understanding it will allow you to move forward to build the relationships you desire today.

 "People do not come into therapy